New to the site? Try Quick User Guide

 As you think about the digital foundations in your school or district, consider the following:

-Device Access: While many schools and districts can ensure that students and teachers have access to devices and the internet at school, approximately 24 percent of students from low-income families do not have access to a computer at home and 19 percent lack broadband access.
-At the same time, approximately 100,000 teachers also do not have a computer at home.
+Device Access: While many schools and districts can ensure that students and teachers have access to devices while in school, approximately 24% of students from low-income families still do not have access to a computer at home, and according to 2021 data, approximately 100,000 teachers also do not have a computer at home.

 • Ownership: When someone owns their device, they have full control over system settings, downloads, applications or software, and how they interact with the device itself.
 While districts may want to maintain some privacy and security protocols, teachers and students need the capacity to make their devices work in ways that best support them.